 There are a number of anticonvulsive medications on the market.
 There are none specifically approved by the FDA for use on Alzheimer's patients.
 The decision on an appropriate anticonvulsive medication should be made by a competent neurologist qualified in Alzheimer's treatment.
 Presently there ae a number of anticonvulsive drugs on the market (Some 30 +) that are used singly or in combination.
 Examples of the more common ones would be: Dilantin, Lamictal, Tegretol, Topamax, Gabapentin.
 See the note below on the drug Levetiracetam.

 (8/7/2012) One of the hallmark symptoms of Alzheimer's disease is progressive memory loss.
 In an animal model of the disease, scientists at the University of California, San Francisco-affiliated Gladstone Institutes have discovered that Levetiracetam - an FDA-approved drug commonly prescribed for patients who suffer from epilepsy, reverses memory loss and alleviates other Alzheimer's-related impairments.
 In the U.S., Levetiracetam has been in use under the brand name Keppra since 1999.
 Generic versions of the drug have been available since 2009.

-June's funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - Click on:
+June had battled Alzheimer's for almost 12 years when God took her home on 23 October 2008.
+June's funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - or Click on: